ye-man/christopherkade.github.io/src/articles/jekyll-blog.md

 path: "/blog/jekyll-blog"
 ---

-# Create and deploy a Jekyll blog to Github pages

 What better way to inaugurate my blog than to explain how to set up something similar?

 This blog uses a commonly used tool and service: **Jekyll** and **Github Pages**.